cysouw/diathesis/text/c10_participle.md

    Der Junge hat auf dem Berg (herum) geklettert
 :::

-Another crucial difference between *sein* and *haben* with movement verbs is that the *sein* Perfect obligatorily needs a directional phrase like *nach Hause* [@next a,b], while the *haben* Perfect does not allow for such a directional phrase [@nnext a,b].
+Another crucial difference between *sein* and *haben* with movement verbs is that the *sein* perfect obligatorily needs a directional phrase like *nach Hause* [@next a,b], while the *haben* perfect does not allow for such a directional phrase [@nnext a,b].
 This difference offers a good explanation for the peculiar restrictions on the adnominal usage of the participle of movement verbs.
 Participles of movement verbs can only be used adnominally when combined with a directional phrase [@next c], as is expected for an intransitive verb with *sein* (cf. [@sec:participles-adnominal-usage]).
-In contrast, without a directional phrase the adnominal usage is not possible, as is expected for an intransitive verb with a *haben* Perfect.
+In contrast, without a directional phrase the adnominal usage is not possible, as is expected for an intransitive verb with a *haben* perfect.

 ::: ex
 a. ^* Der Schüler ist gelaufen.